dsj320/DeepfakesAdvTrack-Spring2025/detection/README.md

 # Deepfake Detection in DeepfakesAdvTrack - Spring 2025
-This is the offical code for deepfake detection in DeepfakesAdvTrack, the practice session of the cource AI Security and Adversarial Defense (UCAS, spring 2025).
+This is the offical code for deepfake generation in DeepfakesAdvTrack, the practice session of the course Artificial Intelligence Security, Attacks and Defenses (UCAS, spring 2025).

 ## ⚡ How to start quickly
 1. Download the code base